A picture of my face

 Misc

+I went to St. Mark’s School in Southborough, MA.
 Before coming to the US for high school, I spent most of my life in Jinan, China, where I’m happy to call home.

 In Winter 2023, I competed in MIT Battlecode and won 2nd place (read more here).
 I used to compete in college-level Mock Trial, for which I coded a website for automatic tournament tabulation.